Balgal Beach, Queensland: Geography

 Balgal Beach is 59 km north of Townsville, Queensland, Australia, and 64 km south of Ingham, Queensland.

+The locality is bounded to the north-east and east by the Coral Sea and to the north-west and west by Rollingstone Creek, which flows into the Coral Sea at the northernmost point of the locality, where the town of Balgal is located (19.0142°S 146.4069°E).

+The coastal strip features a long sandy beach, also known as Balgal Beach.

+The North Coast railway line forms part of the south-western boundary of the locality.
+Although the Bruce Highway does not enter the locality, it is adjacent to the south-west boundary of the locality where it has its junction with Balgal Beach Drive (the major thoroughfare in the locality extending to the town of Balgal).

 History

 Balgal Beach was originally part of the Armidale pastoral lease, settled in 1883 by John Lambert before later changing name to Rollingstone.
 The area of coastline to the north of Rollingstone was named Balgal Beach in 1947, when the first dwellings were constructed.
 The name "Balgal" was derived from an Aboriginal word meaning "stone."

 The land in this area was predominantly used for farming and grazing, and remained rural until the mid-1980s when the allocation of 500 rural/residential blocks at the Mystic Sands Estate saw the population increase nearly twofold.

+Mystic Sands Golf Resort opened in 1993.